New York City Child Custody Attorney

 In order for aunts, uncles or grandparents to be awarded custody of the kids, they must first be able to prove that both parents are unfit to care for them.
 If the parents have a history of violence, neglect, drug abuse or alcohol dependence, then the court will typically consider awarding legal custody to another relative.

-If you have any other questions regarding child custody, please do not hesitate to contact our office to speak with our NYC child custody lawyer.
+If you have any other questions regarding child custody, please do not hesitate to contact our office to speak with our New York child custody lawyer.

 Work with an Award-Winning NYC Child Custody Lawyer

 Have questions regarding child custody?
-Contact our firm today to schedule an evaluation of your case.
+Contact our New York law firm today to schedule an evaluation of your case.

 Accessible to Clients 24/7